joglr/katpis/README.md

     katpis fetch <kattis-problem-shortname>
 **Example**:

-For the problem "Hello World!" at [open.kattis.com/problems/hello](https://open.kattis.com/problems/hello), run
+For the problem "Quality-Adjusted Life-Year" at [open.kattis.com/problems/qaly](open.kattis.com/problems/qaly), run

-    katpis fetch hello
+    katpis fetch qaly

-You should now see the newly downloaded files in your current directory.
+You should now see the newly downloaded files in your current directory, if any sample files were available.

 ### katpis template